Simon Digby, 4th Baron Digby: Marriage and issue

+Later life

 At the 1685 election, he was returned as Member of Parliament for Warwick, presumably, like his elder brother, with the support of Lord Brooke.
 He was quite active in Parliament, serving on several committees, and was so strenuous and effective a speaker against a standing army as to be numbered among the opposition, and named to the committee which wrote the address against employing Roman Catholic officers.
 However, this activity was not long to continue: Digby died on 19 January 1685/6 at Coleshill, and was buried there.
 Kettlewell preached his funeral sermon, as he had for Lady Digby.
 Digby was succeeded in the barony by his younger brother William.
+Digby left an endowment for a school and almshouses in Coleshill.